 Oregon's assurance that it will return timely eligibility results is contingent on eligibility workforce staffing and staffing of appropriate office and training supports.
-Oregon is currently undergoing a substantial eligibility redetermination of all Medicaid enrollees to unwind federal continuous eligibility provisions in place since early 2020.
-Although Oregon has been experiencing longer-than-normal timelines for eligibility determination that cannot be processed electronically, more than 91% of Medical applications submitted in January & February 2024 were evaluated in a timely manner.
+During the PHE-unwinding process, Oregon had been experiencing longer-than-normal timelines for eligibility determination that cannot be processed electronically, more than 91% of Medical applications submitted in January & February 2024 were evaluated in a timely manner.

 Oregon is additionally implementing two-year continuous Medicaid eligibility, which will alleviate some of the workload currently placed on Oregon Health Authority and Oregon Department of Human Services staff.
-However, because preliminary enrollment forecasts suggest that Oregon will not reduce to pre-pandemic Medicaid enrollment, additional staffing will be needed to support the new Basic Health Program enrollment process.
+However, because preliminary enrollment forecasts suggest that Oregon will not reduce to prepandemic Medicaid enrollment, additional staffing will be needed to support the new Basic Health Program enrollment process.
 Both agencies have requested funding from the legislature for additional staff for this purpose.